retest/docs/docs/recheck/usage/filter.md

 ### What Are Filters?

 Filters can be used to reduce the noise mentioned above within a report.
-The can accept two different arguments:
+They can accept two different arguments:

 1. **Element**: Filter based on the criteria of the element.
 This can be used to specify an element of interest or ignore an always changing element.
 2. **Difference**: Filter based on the difference, with the element giving additional context information.